 - Need for re-treatment.
 TUIP might be less effective on urinary symptoms than other minimally invasive treatments or surgery.
 You might need to be treated again with another BPH therapy.

 Food and medications

-Several days before surgery, your doctor might recommend that you stop taking medications —such as warfarin (Coumadin) or clopidogrel (Plavix) — that can increase your risk of bleeding.
+Several days before surgery, your doctor might recommend that you stop taking medications —such as warfarin (Jantoven) or clopidogrel (Plavix) — that can increase your risk of bleeding.
 You also are likely to be prescribed an antibiotic to prevent a urinary tract infection.

 Arrange transportation because you won't be able to drive yourself home after the procedure that day or generally if you have a catheter in your bladder.

 Recovery after TUIP is generally quick, and most men have few symptoms after surgery.
 Ask your doctor how much recovery time you might need.